nmag-project/website-generator/README.md

 Just type 'make r2w', and wait.

-The html-root is produced in the 'output' directory.
+The html-root is produced in the 'webroot' directory.